Vikings coach Mike Zimmer watches as unique NFL season doesn't stop axes from falling

 For whatever reason, Bieniemy didn’t get the proper attention from teams looking for head coaches last year.
 Vacancies were being filled as he was busy helping Reid and Patrick Mahomes win Kansas City’s first Super Bowl in half a century.

 This year should be different for Bieniemy, who is Black.
-He’ll probably be chasing another Super Bowl, but changes to the league’s Rooney Rule include a requirement that teams interview not one, but two minority candidates for each head coaching vacancy.
+He probably will be chasing another Super Bowl, but changes to the league’s Rooney Rule include a requirement that teams interview not one, but two minority candidates for each head coaching vacancy.

 The league’s two interim coaches — Houston’s Romeo Crennel and Atlanta’s Raheem Morris — are Black.
 Morris is 4-2.
-Crennel is 4-3, including 3-0 against Detroit and Jacksonville, meaning the 73-year-old has had a hand in the firing of three people — Patricia, Bob Quinn and Jaguars general manager Dave Caldwell, who was let go on Monday.
+Crennel is 4-3, including 3-0 vs. Detroit and Jacksonville, meaning the 73-year-old has had a hand in the firing of three people — Patricia, Bob Quinn and Jaguars GM Dave Caldwell, who was let go on Sunday.

 Jacksonville is letting coach Doug Marrone finish the season.
 Heading into Sunday’s game against the Vikings at U.S. Bank Stadium, Marrone is 1-10 this year and 12-31 since nearly beating the Patriots in the AFC Championship game to reach Super Bowl LII, also at U.S. Bank Stadium.

 Meanwhile, Zimmer has scraped himself off those early-season coaching hot seats.
-He’s gone from 1-5 and last in the NFC to 5-6 and one game out of the seventh and final playoff spot.
+He has gone from 1-5 and last in the NFC to 5-6 and one game out of the seventh and final playoff spot.

 Zimmer used the past five games to remove himself from those popular coaching hot seats the media likes to update weekly.
 If he uses the next five games to reach the playoffs, his Vikings would join the 1970 Bengals, 2015 Chiefs and 2018 Colts as the only teams to make the playoffs after a 1-5 start.

-And that would be some feat in the midst of a global pandemic that’s already seen three of Zimmer’s peers get dismissed as if this were any normal year.
+And that would be some feat in the midst of a pandemic in which three of Zimmer’s peers got dismissed as if this were any normal year.

+Mark Craig is an NFL and Vikings Insider.
+Twitter: @markcraigNFL.
+E-mail: mcraig@startribune.com